-Extension Criticality Description

-Reason Code FALSE If this CRL entry extension is used to identify the revocation reason of self-signed certificates, self-issued certificates, subordinate CA certificates and cross-certificates, the reasonCode value can be the follows: > caCompromise(2) > affiliationChanged(3) > superseded(4) > cessationOfOperation(5) > privilegeWithdrawn(9) If the CRL entry extension is used to identify the revocation reason of subscriber certificates, the reasonCode value is as follows, where the certificateHold (6) reasonCode value must not be applied to TLS certificates. > keyCompromise(1) > affiliationChanged(3) > superseded(4) > cessationOfOperation(5)
+Extension Presence Criticality Description Reason Code Optional N If this CRL entry extension is used to identify the revocation reason of self-signed certificates, self-issued certificates, subordinate CA certificates and cross-certificates, the reasonCode value can be the follows: > caCompromise(2) > affiliationChanged(3) > superseded(4) > cessationOfOperation(5) > privilegeWithdrawn(9) If the CRL entry extension is used to identify the revocation reason of subscriber certificates, the reasonCode value is as follows. > unspecified (0): If the use of this reason code is permitted, the extension field will be omitted. > keyCompromise(1) > affiliationChanged(3) > superseded(4) cessationOfOperation(5) certificateHold(6) privilegeWithdrawn(9)

-certificateHold(6)privilegeWithdrawn(9)